Akul-AI/akulai/README.md

 ## How do I create a skill...??

 Check the `create_plugins.md` file.
-We now support JS plugins too!
+We now support JS and Perl plugins too!
 (To share your plugins, see the [akulai_plugins](https://github.com/Akul-AI/akulai_plugins) repository.

-## What happened to the other one?
+## What happened to the other version?

 Go to the [master-v1 branch](https://github.com/Akul-AI/akulai/tree/master-v1) for the code.
 If you did see this code when it was being developed, thank you for supporting us for so long!